After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 Foods apply pressure on your teeth and spacers that cause pain and discomfort.

-So, while eating, you should chew foods slowly.
+So, while eating, you should chew food slowly.
 You need to do that more with solid foods.

 Chewing fast or biting hard can cause more discomfort.